Dairy Queen: 1940s to 1960s

+1980s to present

 In 1987, IDQ bought the Orange Julius chain.
 IDQ was acquired by Berkshire Hathaway in 1998.
 In the 1990s, investors bought Dairy Queen stores that were individually owned, intending to increase profitability through economies of scale.
 Vasari, LLC became the second-largest Dairy Queen operator in the country and operated 70 Dairy Queens across Texas, Oklahoma, and New Mexico.
 When stores were not profitable, the firm closed them.
 On October 30, 2017, Vasari LLC filed for bankruptcy and announced it was closing 29 DQ stores, including ten in the Texas Panhandle.

+Thailand once had only one Dairy Queen outlet, still opened as of 1989.

 In the US, the state with the most Dairy Queen restaurants is Texas.
 Using the 2010 census, the state with the most Dairy Queen restaurants per person is Minnesota.
 At the end of fiscal year 2014, Dairy Queen reported over 6,400 stores in more than 25 countries; about 4,500 of them (approximately 70%) were in the United States.